What Do Peaches & Your Business Have in Common?

-Carrie uses the quote to introduce the reader to a situation she had earlier in her career, that made it crystal clear you simply can not get everyone to like what you do.
+Carrie offered this quote to introduce us to a situation she had earlier in her career, that helped her underline you simply can not get everyone to like what you do.

-And that was totally OK.
-Carrie realized one thing in that harsh moment, that this magazine represented her business, and that some people would not relate to it.
-And those people were not her target audience.
+She realized one thing in that harsh moment; this magazine not only represented her business but confirmed how she wanted her brand to be perceived.
+Of course, some people would not relate to it or even like it!
+And the reality was that hose people were not her target audience.

-Side note: Carrie now owns a million dollar business and helps women entrepreneurs all over the world, and her colors haven't changed.
-Instead they've probably gotten MORE pink!
+Carrie went on to build a 7 figure business that helps women entrepreneurs all over the world, and her colors haven't changed one bit.
+In fact, I’m willing to bet they've probably gotten MORE pink!

 I once heard this story from a friend.
 We'll call him Mike.

-This story always makes me laugh, because when we people please someone is always not pleased.
+This story always makes me laugh, because when we’re people pleasing someone always winds up unhappy.

-We're going to have unfollowers, unsubscribers, and people that don't get or even like our business for whatever reason.
+We're going to have unfollowers, unsubscribers, and people that don't relate to or even like our business.
+For whatever reason.
 It's a reality.

 That's why it's absolutely important that we focus on who is listening, who is following, and who really cares about what we have to say.
 And simply let go of the others.